 The Old Brick School House, 1769

 The 1769 Brick School House has a long and illustrious history as a site for assembly and education and PPS is proud to continue that honorable tradition.
-The history of the School House includes establishment of a free public school, a school for Arfrican American children, a cooking school, and the first fresh air school for tubercular children in America.
+The history of the School House includes establishment of a free public school, a school for African American children, a cooking school, and a fresh air school for tubercular children.

 Shakespeare's Head Building, 1772